 Application programs are the highest layer of software.
-An application program allows you to do specific work, such as word processing, desktop publishing, or financial accounting.
+You can use application programs to do specific work, such as word processing, desktop publishing, or financial accounting.
 These are the programs you use to get work done on your computer.
 Some application programs, called tools or utility programs, are designed for very specific tasks, such as configuring the computer, using a feature, or testing the computer.
 And, of course, there are games to keep you entertained.

 Your software might have been preinstalled for you, or you might have to install it yourself.
 If not preinstalled, your software package usually contains program diskettes, CDs, and instruction manuals.
-Refer to the information provided with your software for installation and operating instructions.
+Refer to the information that is provided with your software for installation and operating instructions.